iraclrz/QuizMaster/README.md

 # QuizMaster
-This quiz is composed of 3 parts: grammar, true or false, and analogy
+This quiz is composed of 3 parts: grammar, true or false, and analogy.
+This is made using HTML and CSS.